schance14/meet/README.md

 Feature 2-
-scenario 1: Given an event element is collapsed by default, when a user does a search, then the event should stay collapsed while scrolling. scenario 2: Given a user can expand an event to see details, when a user clicks the expand button, then event details should be shown. scenario 3: Given a user can collapse an event to hide details, when a user clicks the collapse button, the event details should become hidden.
+scenario 1: Given an event element is collapsed by default, when a user does a search, then the event should stay collapsed while scrolling. scenario 2: Given a user can expand an event to see details, when a user clicks the expand button, then event details should be shown. scenario 3: Given a user can collapse an event to hide details, when a user clicks the collapse button, then the event details should become hidden.

 Feature 3-
 scenario 1: Given a user hasn’t specified a number, when a user does a search, then 32 events are shown as the default.